code-and-effect/effective_datatables/README.md

 end
 ```

-The request object is available to the table_column, so you could just as easily call
+The request object is available to the table_column, so you could just as easily call:

 ```ruby
 request.referer.include?('/admin/')